Workers’ Compensation: Receiving Benefits

 Settlement

 You may be also entitled to additional compensation upon the end of your claim.
-Keep in mind however that any payment may be offset, based on what your employer has already paid for wage loss.
+Keep in mind however that any payment may be offset, based on what your employer has already paid for lost wages.

 Have a WC claim?